-How Families Are Redefining the Way We Say Goodbye
+How Families Are Changing the Way We Say Goodbye

 For generations, funerals have been outsourced almost entirely to professionals.
 Families have been encouraged to step back and let others manage the logistics, care for the body, and conduct the ceremony.
 While this model provides convenience at a difficult time, it can be expensive and often leaves families feeling disconnected from one of the most significant moments in life.